Meet the Andersons. I'm the cool guy in the sunglasses Michael, Wife - Karen, Son - Chase, Daughter - Mia.

 My son was two at the time and we would announce that we were expecting our daughter Mia on that trip.
 What a great time!

-Before we headed home we went to my Uncles house for dinner.
+Before we headed home we went to my Uncles house for dinner, that's him wearing the blue hat above on the left.
 During dinner my Uncle raved about how much he loved Crab Chilau and couldn’t wait to get back to Florida so that he could get his long awaited fix.
 I thought to myself, "he shouldn’t have to wait years to experience it again, he should be able to have Chilau right here in LA."
 The seed was planted.

 After leaving LA with my new inspiration I worked for 12 months to replicate my grandmothers recipe from scratch with a single spice blend and all-natural ingredients.
 Though her recipe is legendary my knowledge of the spice market and unhealthy ingredients in some of the seasonings she often used, I knew I wanted to elevate the spices with healthier higher quality options.
 Around the same time I was shocked and surprised to learn we were not the only family to make Chilau and that my gramma was one of many who made this iconic dish.